abhishekbalu/quadcopter/README.md

    - Press Enter to start the charging process
    - Each press of the Dec. button cycles the status of the charging screen
-   - Pressing the Inc. change the screen to display the actual voltage of each battery's cell
+   - Pressing the Inc. change the screen to display the actual voltage of each battery's cell **Recommendations**:
+ - Don't let the battery voltage go below 12V, because that damages the batteries.
+If they go below that they can still be charged but will irrevocably have less autonomy.
+ - There are **CHARGED** and **DISCHARGED** areas to place the batteries right next to the charger.
+If you see a battery in the **DISCHARGED** area please recharge them.
+In our lab there are only 3 batteries and it is inconvenient to find all three discharged.
+As such, **when you leave the lab please make sure you leave at least 1 charged battery**
+ - As a safeguard, make sure the battery really has at least 12V with the voltmeter.
 ## 21 - How to setup wifi with the USB ASUS Wifi dongles:
  - Download driver from [here](https://github.com/codeworkx/rtl8812au_asus)
  - Add ```CONFIG_PLATFORM_TEGRA_K1 = y``` to the Makefile on platform related; make sure all other platforms are set as ```=n```